hlucey/third-party/cis5-iam.md

 {:tip: .tip}
 {:download: .download}

-# Step 4: Developing an authentication flow
+# Step 4.
+Developing an authentication flow

-When you defined your offering, The resource management console - **Access Management** page provided you with your {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) Client ID and Secret, your Service ID, and your API key.
+When you defined your offering, The Access Management page in the resource management console provided you with your {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) Client ID and Secret, your Service ID, and your API key.
 Now it's time to use those values to complete the following steps:

 1. Derive your redirect URI based on your handling of your `dashboard_url`, return to the resource managent console and add it to the IAM Tab, ensuring you update your Client ID.
 2. Develop the OAuth flow for authentication.
-You will use your redirect uri(s), client id and client secret as parameters to the `token_endpoint` IAM Rest APIs to complete this flow.
+You will use your redirect uris, client id and client secret as parameters to the `token_endpoint` IAM Rest APIs to complete this flow.
 3. Validate user authorization:
-   1. Communicate with IAM to obtain an access token from your api key
+   1. Communicate with IAM to obtain an access token from your api key.
-   2. Validate authorization for the user to the service dashboard using the `authorization_endpoint` (/v2/authz POST)
+   2. Validate authorization for the user to the service dashboard by using the `authorization_endpoint` (/v2/authz POST).

-This step assumes you have been approved to deliver an Integrated Billing service.
-If you haven't yet completed the initial registration and approval in PWB, see: [Getting started publishing your third-party offering in {{site.data.keyword.Bluemix_notm}}](/docs/third-party/index.html)
+This step assumes you are approved to deliver an Integrated Billing service.
+If you haven't yet completed the initial registration and approval in the Provider Workbench, see the [getting started tutorial](/docs/third-party/index.html).
 {: tip}

 ## Before you begin